 Youngest son had great fun running down the hill whilst we followed at a more leisurely pace.
 There were thistles next to the path which were attracting loads of tortoiseshell and peacock butterflies, probably the most I’ve seen all summer.

 The path takes you back into Broadway village, where there are plenty of tea rooms if you’re in need of a refreshment stop.

 - We followed the Cotswold Way “Broadway and the Tower” circular walk.
 The walk is not suitable for pushchairs or wheelchairs.
 It’s a 4 mile walk and I’d suggest most suitable for children age 5+, who are used to walking.

 - Broadway tower is open daily from 10.30 am to 5pm.

 - There is also a nuclear bunker next to the tower, which is open on selected dates.
-It wasn’t open during our visit but I’d like to go back and have a look in it sometime.
+We’ve subsequently visited so you might like to read about our descent into the Cold War bunker.